dapr/community/community-membership.md

   - Identifying subtle or complex issues in designs and implementation PRs
 - Directly contributed to the subproject through implementation and / or review
-- Aligning with the overall project goals, specifications and design principles defined by Technical Committee (TC).
+- Aligning with the overall project goals, specifications and design principles defined by the Technical & Steering Committee.
 Bringing general questions and requests to the discussions as part of specifications project.

 ### Responsibilities and privileges